 Aborts the current GemStone transaction.
 Your local variables (created with the define command) may no longer have valid definitions after you abort.

-If your session is outside a transaction, use abort to give you a new view of the repository.
-This command cannot be abbreviated.
+If your session is outside a transaction, use abort to give you a new snapshot view of the repository data.

 ALLSTACKS